apache/couchdb-documentation/src/replication/conflicts.rst

 the two list versions.

 Some merge strategies look at the changes made to an object, compared to its previous version.
-This is how git's merge function works.
+This is how Git's merge function works.

 For example, to merge Bob's business card versions v2a and v2b, you could look at the differences between v1 and v2b, and then apply these changes to v2a as